-Resistance 101: A Lesson for Inauguration Day Teach-Ins and Beyond
+Resistance 101: A Lesson on Social Justice Activists and Strategies

 Since the election, student protests across the country against bigotry and injustice have been inspiring.
 Now students need the opportunity to learn the history of people’s movements in order to deepen their protests into organizing that can win real change.

 Students must learn to think critically about our nation’s history and learn the lessons of social movements to make this a more just society.
 The master narrative of social movements being won by individual heroes and large demonstrations won’t serve young people well.